open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 We need a `loop` item for the experimental phase, just like for the practice phase.
 Therefore, select `loop` from the item toolbar menu and drag it into the *experiment* `sequence`.

 The newly created `loop` is empty, and should be filled with a `sequence`, just like before.
 However, because the trials of the practice and experimental phase are identical, they can use the same `sequence`.
 Therefore, instead of dragging a new `sequence` from the item toolbar, you can re-use the *existing* one (i.e. create a linked copy).
-To do this, drag the previously created `sequence` onto the newly created `loop` (called *_loop*) while holding the `Ctrl` key pressed.
+To do this, drag the previously created `sequence` onto the newly created `loop` (called *_loop*) while holding the `Ctrl` key pressed in the overview area (not the `sequence` tab).

 <div class='info-box' markdown='1'>

 ### Background box

-__Tip__ — There is an important distinction between *linked* (or *shallow*) and *unlinked* (or *deep*) copies.
-(For a detailed description see [Wikipedia](https://en.wikipedia.org/wiki/Object_copy)).
+__Tip__ — There is an important distinction between *linked* and *unlinked* copies.
 If you create a linked copy of an item, you create another occurrence of the same item.
 Therefore, if you modify the original item, the linked copy will change as well.
 In contrast, if you create an unlinked copy of an item, the copy will be initially look identical (except for its name), but you can edit the original without affecting the unlinked copy, and vice versa.
-Both have (dis)advantages, so think carefully about the type of copy that you need.
+Important: If you create an unlinked copy of a `sequence` or `loop`, you do not automatically create unlinked copies of all child items.
+In this sense, an unlinked copy in OpenSesame is different from what computer scientists call a *deep* copy.

-__Tip__ — The OpenSesame way to handle *linked* and *unlinked* copies, is as follows:
+__Tip__ — You can create *linked* and *unlinked* copies as follows:

 - To create a linked copy, hold `Ctrl` while dragging and dropping an item.
 - To create an unlinked copy, hold `Ctrl+Shift` while dragging and dropping an item.